rabbitwerks/northstar-handymen-site/TEXT_CONTENT.md

 # Mission Statement

 We aim to provide punctual home and business service needs to a broad spectrum of clients.
-We provide a more personable experience here at NorthStar, which is appealing to home owners or small business owners who need odd jobs completed reliably.
+We provide a more personable experience here at NorthStar, which is appealing to home owners or small business owners who need odd jobs completed reliably and quickly.

 ## Revision Edits